nathanaelbosch/ProbNumDiffEq.jl/paper/paper.md

 Probabilistic numerical solvers have emerged as an efficient framework for simulation, uncertainty quantification, and inference in dynamical systems.
 In comparison to traditional numerical methods which approximate the true trajectory of a system only by a single point estimate, probabilistic numerical solvers compute a _distribution_ over the true, unknown solution of the given differential equation and thereby provide information about the numerical error incurred during the computation.
-ProbNumDiffEq.jl implements such probabilistic numerical solvers for ordinary differential equations (ODEs) and differential algebraic equations (DAEs) in Julia, within the DifferentialEquations.jl ecosystem [@rackauckas2017differentialequations].
+ProbNumDiffEq.jl implements such probabilistic numerical solvers for ordinary differential equations (ODEs) and differential algebraic equations (DAEs) in the Julia programming language [@julia], within the DifferentialEquations.jl ecosystem [@rackauckas2017differentialequations].

 More concretely, ProbNumDiffEq.jl provides a range of probabilistic numerical solvers for ordinary differential equations based on Bayesian filtering and smoothing, which have emerged as a particularly efficient and flexible class of methods for solving ODEs [@schober19; @kersting20; @tronarp19].